2024 Global Cryptocurrency Regulatory Highlights: The US Approves Spot ETFs, Europe’s MiCA Takes Effect, Global Regulatory Friendliness Upgrades

 Author: Weilin, PANews

-As the year comes to a close, PANews reviews the significant regulatory developments in the global crypto market.
+As the year comes to a close, PANews reviews the significant regulatory progress in the global crypto market.
 Under different regulatory systems around the world, the crypto market is expected to present a distinctly different landscape next year.

 United States: Approval of BTC and ETH Spot ETFs and Regulatory Expectations of the New Government

-On January 10, 2024, the U.S. Securities and Exchange Commission (SEC) approved the spot Bitcoin exchange-traded fund (ETF), and then on May 23, it "180 degrees" reversed its stance to approve the Ethereum ETF.
+On January 10, 2024, the U.S. Securities and Exchange Commission (SEC) approved the spot Bitcoin exchange-traded fund (ETF), and then on May 23, it "180 degrees" reversed its decision to approve the Ethereum ETF.
 On July 23, the U.S. Ethereum spot ETF officially began trading.
 These two events mark an important milestone in the U.S. crypto investment landscape.
 The Bitcoin ETF and Ethereum ETF provide a scalable bridge between traditional finance and cryptocurrencies, becoming key integration points.

 Europe: The Effectiveness of the MiCA Bill and Intensified Stablecoin Competition